 Jonathan Diaz is presently a fictio-poet, interested in narratives of conversation and negative/positive theology.

 Jessica Newman writes stories that fall somewhere between fabulism and creative non-fiction, sometimes on the same page.

-Dev Varma also known as D.H.
-Varma, Devtron, or Lil Cheeseburger.
-Currently engaged in a “metafabüllegorical project” concerning Love and the founder of Chik-fil-A.
+Dev Varma, also known as D.H.
+Varma, Devtron, or Lil Cheeseburger is currently engaged in a “metafabüllegorical project” concerning Love and the founder of Chik-fil-A.

 Julia Harris, Thirii Myint, and Sarah Roth [Dec 3]

 Julia Harris practices somewhere between poetry and photography, writing through the viewfinder as though it were a rifle scope.

 Thirii Myint crafts stories that explore the boundaries of self, gender, and narrative itself.

 Sarah Roth is constantly proving that she can write everything.

 Paul Cunningham, Suzi Garcia, Garret Travis, and Rachel Zavecz [Dec 10 LOCATION CHANGE: 209 DeBartolo]